Interesting and Fun Paris Facts

 Bon Appétit

-Notorious for their food, Paris has the largest number of Michelin Star restaurants in the world so you will have plenty of options to choose from!
+Notorious for its food, Paris has the largest number of Michelin-starred restaurants in the world, so you will have plenty of options to choose from!
 Paris has something to offer everyone.
 It is a beautiful city that oozes culture, splendour and romance, we know that where we got engaged!
 It’s not always easy to learn about finding the best areas to buy in Paris.